 Dogs shouldn't roam in the car

 The safest way for your dog to travel in the car is in a crate that has been anchored to the vehicle using a seat belt or other secure means.
+Being confined in a carrier will also protect your dog from escaping from the vehicle if they are startled, scared or just curious when the car door or window is opened.
 Dog restraints or seat belts are useful for preventing your dog from roaming around the car and being a distraction to the driver, but they haven't been reliably shown to protect dogs during a crash.

 Cats belong in carriers

 Most cats aren't comfortable traveling in cars, so for their safety as well as yours, keep them in a carrier.
+Being confined in a carrier will also protect your cat from escaping from the vehicle if they are startled, scared or just curious when the car door or window is opened.
 It's important to restrain these carriers in the car so that they don't bounce around and hurt your cat.
 Do this by securing a seat belt around the front of the carrier.

 Leave the front seat for humans